agabrown/SpectroscopicTwins/README.md

 The test is done by calculating for each pair of twins (A, B) the value of flux_A * parallax_B^2 vs. flux_B * parallax_A^2.
 These values should be the same under the above assumption.
-These quantities have the advantadge of being linear in flux and that they have comparable error-bars.
+These quantities have the advantage of being linear in flux and that they have comparable error-bars.
 In addition the more straightforward to understand differences in G and 5 * log10(parallax) are calculated, as well as the difference in H (extinction corrected, as in equation 4 of Maedler et al).